adskdimitrii/aps-cli/README.md

 Fewer commands mean a cleaner context window.
 From experience, agent performance on complex tasks improves as the interface simplifies — extraneous commands dilute the signal of what's actually useful.
 This CLI ships only what's needed to navigate APS data; nothing more.

-If you need to add new commands I would recommend the following:
+If you need to add new commands, I would recommend the following:

 1. Clone https://github.com/adskdimitrii/aps-ai-friendly-docs
 2. Find the API(s) you are looking for in the offline docs.